QvQ12/b07FinalProject_Group9/README.md

-# Finished_login ReadMe
+# loginModule_MVP&JUnitTests_Finished
-( Finished all things of login and signup. )
+( Finished all things of login Module including all stuff in the "Project - Testing Instructions") See the FILE NAME "TEST_MVP_LOGIN MODULE"

-SEE the FILE NAME "b07FinalProject_Group9_updateAug1st" This File is the complete version of the login and signup pages.
+kindly remind: Please don't hesitate to contact me (phone call preferred) if there have any questions!